KH-ReFined/KH-ReFined/README.md

 10. In Kingdom Hearts III, the player can have up to 3 shortcut sets and can cycle between them by using the DPAD.
 This feature is neat, so now it's in Kingdom Hearts II.
 11. For some reason, in the remasters, the D-Pad is rotated 90* for the controls on the Card Revolder (Down/Up to cycle instead of Left/Right, Right to Reload Shortcut instead of Down, etc.), this addresses that.
 12. Because the game's research is still ongoing, this is toogleable only through the config file.
+13. Currently not available in Re: Chain of Memories.

 ## Official Addons